nkrkv/xod/docs/tutorial/15-buttons/README.md

 same tutorial there.
 </div>

 So, buttons!

-We have already added the `button` node from `xod/common` hardware.
+They could be read with a `button` node from `xod/common` hardware.
+The node makes all the work related to signal debouncing so that you have not to bother about it.

 ![Patch](./patch.png)